 MICR & Check Clearing in the 21st Century

-Before Check 21 legislation, magnetic ink was required so that, as the paper check moved through the clearing process, banks’ MICR reader/sorters could automatically “read” the account number and routing number on the check.
+Before Check 21 legislation, checks required magnetic ink so that, as the paper check moved through the clearing process, banks’ MICR reader/sorters could automatically “read” the account number and routing number on the check.

 So what is the MICR line or MICR number used for?
 Today, the vast majority of checks are cleared by scanning them and using the image of the check to move through the payments system or converting them to an ACH electronic transaction (Check 21).
 Where the system used to rely on many scans and “reads” of the characters on a check, now the MICR read happens just once, to capture the information during its transition to an electronic format.